 DIY MOSQUITO REPELLENT MIXTURE

 For a DIY mosquito repellent, you’ll need essential oil and something to mix it with, like vodka, olive oil, or witch hazel.
-For best results, combine a few different essential oils such as lemon eucalyptus, citronella, cinnamon, cedarwood, and juniper.
+For best results, combine a few different essential oils such as lemon, eucalyptus, citronella, cinnamon, cedarwood, and juniper berry.

 Common sense is as good a guide as any.
 To avoid getting bitten by mosquitoes, wear long pants and long-sleeved shirts, a hat or scarf.
 Use window and door screens and put mosquito netting over infant carriages or strollers